List of Codename: Kids Next Door episodes

-Codename: Kids Next Door is an American animated television series created by Mr. Warburton and produced by Curious Pictures.
-The series debuted on Cartoon Network in the United States on December 6, 2002, and ended on January 21, 2008, with the special episode, "Operation: I.N.T.E.R.V.I.E.W.S.".
-Warburton originally pitched "Diseasy Does It", his Hanna-Barbera-produced short for a series titled Kenny and the Chimp, with "Those Kids Next Door" planned as recurring characters.
-When the plot was refined to have the "Kids Next Door" as main characters, Warburton created "No P in the Ool", a series pilot produced by Cartoon Network Studios.
-The pilot was broadcast in 2001 as part of the network's The Big Pick II event, a marathon of similar pilot shorts resulting in a viewer poll to determine which series should be greenlit for a full series, and "No P in the Ool" won that poll.
+Codename: Kids Next Door is an American animated television series created by Mr. Warburton and produced by Curious Pictures and Cartoon Network Studios.
+The series debuted on Cartoon Network in the United States on December 6, 2002, and ended on January 21, 2008, with the special episode "Operation: I.N.T.E.R.V.I.E.W.S.".
 The series follows the adventures of a diverse group of five 10-year-old children who operate from a high-tech treehouse, fighting against adult and teen villains with advanced 2×4 technology.
 Using their code names (Numbuhs 1, 2, 3, 4, and 5), they are Sector V, part of a global organization called the Kids Next Door.

 Each season consists of 13 episodes, most of which are composed of two 11-minute stories, making about 26 segments per season.
 There are also several full-length 22-minute episodes.
 Each title is in the form of an acronym that gives the viewer clues as to what the plot is.
 Tie-in media includes comic books, trading cards, toys, and two compilation DVDs released in 2004 and 2005, titled Sooper Hugest Missions: File One and File Two.